Katherine Hall Page

 Katherine Hall Page (born July 7, 1947) is an American writer of cozy mysteries.
 Page has written twenty-five books in her Faith Fairchild series and four Christie and Company juvenile mysteries.
-Page has won three Agatha Awards and been nominated for two Edgar Awards.
-She was also the 2016 lifetime achievement recipient at the Malice Domestic convention.
+Between 1990 and 2005, Page won three Agatha Awards.
+She was nominated for two Edgar Awards and a Macavity Award during this time period.
+In 2024, Hall became a Grand Master at the Edgar Awards.
+Outside of writing, Page worked in special education between the 1960s to 1980s.

 Early life and education

-Page was born on July 7, 1947 in New Jersey.
+Page was born on July 7, 1947, in New Jersey.
 For her post-secondary education, Page started with a Bachelor of Arts from Wellesley College in 1969 and a Master of Education from Tufts University in 1974.
 She later received a Doctor of Education from Harvard University in 1985.

 Career

 From the 1960s to 1980s, Page worked with teenagers in special education while teaching history and art.
 She continued her educational career as a consultant in 1985.
 In 1990, Page wrote The Body in the Belfry as a stand-alone book.
 After her editor asked when the next story in the series would be written, Page created the Faith Fairchild books with the publication of The Body in the Kelp.

 While writing The Body in the Fjord, Page expanded her writing to juvenile mysteries in the late 1990s.
 After publishing Christie and Company in 1996, Page added three more books to the Christie and Company series throughout the remainder of the 1990s.
 In 2019, her Faith Fairchild series grew to twenty five books after the release of The Body in the Wake.
+Apart from her series, Page released Club Meds in 2006.

 Writing style and themes

 Page bases the Faith Fairchild series around the criminal and methodology of the crime while planning out her characters, dialogue and timeline of events.
-For her locations, Page merged neighboring towns of Boston, Massachusetts to create her fictional town of Aleford.
+For her locations, Page merged neighboring towns of Boston, Massachusetts, to create her fictional town of Aleford.
 Her other fictional location, Sanpere Island, is based on Deer Isle, Maine.
 From her third Faith Fairchild book onwards, Page used her made-up town of Aleford in every other book while incorporating other American and European locations.

 With her fourth book, Page started to include accompanying recipes that were part of her stories.
+She also created a compilation of the recipes from her series with the 2010 publication titled Have Faith in Your Kitchen.
 In 1998, Page used a home burglary she experienced as the basis for her book The Body in the Bookcase.